c3-mathieu-crilout/EfficientDet_c3/README.md

 The project is based on the official implementation [google/automl](https://github.com/google/automl), [fizyr/keras-retinanet](https://github.com/fizyr/keras-retinanet) and the [qubvel/efficientnet](https://github.com/qubvel/efficientnet).

-## How it works - Just use the following function in your jupyter notebook (training_utils being a module of this repo you need to be at the root_path)
+## How it works - Just use the following function in your jupyter notebook
-` def train(config):
+Warning : training_utils being a module of this repo you need to be at the root_path or use sys.path.insert(0, root_path) ` def train(config):

     from training_utils import create_callbacks, efficientdet_training